The German Shepherd Dog has a long history in its native country. But modern German Shepherd Dog history actually hinged on one chance meeting.

 In April 1899, von Stephanitz attended one of the country’s largest dog shows (part of his continuing quest for breeding stock) with his friend Artur Meyer.
 That is where he spotted a dog named Hektor Linksrhein.

-While the 4-year-old’s striking, wolf-like appearance doubtless first drew Von Stephanitz’s eye, his intelligence and depth of character sealed the deal.
-“A gentleman with a boundless zest for living” is how Von Stephanitz described him.
-Impressed, Von Stephanitz gladly handed over 200 German gold marks to purchase the dog on the spot.
+While the 4-year-old’s striking, wolf-like appearance doubtless first drew von Stephanitz’s eye, his intelligence and depth of character sealed the deal.
+“A gentleman with a boundless zest for living” is how von Stephanitz described him.
+Impressed, von Stephanitz gladly handed over 200 German gold marks to purchase the dog on the spot.

 Beauty and Brains

 Horand had already achieved perfection in that department, as far as von Stephanitz was concerned.
-According to von Stephanitz, Horand was “untrained in his puppyhood, nevertheless obedient to the slightest nod when at his master’s side.”
-He noted the breed’s high energy level, which needs to be channeled.
+According to von Stephanitz, Horand was “untrained in his puppyhood,” but “nevertheless obedient to the slightest nod when at his master’s side.”
+He noted the breed’s high energy level, which needed to be channeled.
 He described the German Shepherd Dog as “never idle, always on the go, well-disposed to harmless people, but no cringer, mad on children and always in love.”

 A Service and War Dog

-Though the German Shepherd was being developed just as the storm clouds of the Great War were gathering, the German military hadn’t yet fully appreciated the value of war dogs.
-Von Stephanitz relentlessly and successfully promoted his nascent breed as a peerless service dog, and mourned the fact that Horand had never had the opportunity to prove himself in that respect.
+Though the breed was being developed just as World War I was beginning, the German military hadn’t yet fully appreciated the value of war dogs.
+Von Stephanitz relentlessly and successfully promoted his breed as a peerless service dog.
+He even mourned the fact that Horand had never had the opportunity to prove himself in that respect.
 “What could not have become of such a dog,” he asked rhetorically, “if we only had at that time military or police service training?”

 Today’s German Shepherd Dog